cavaunpeu/willwolf.io-source/content/articles/soft-power-in-the-age-of-generative-models.md

 Summary:
 Image:

 Nations exert influence in two key ways: hard power, and soft power.
 Hard power is [dropping the atomic bomb](https://www.history.com/topics/world-war-ii/bombing-of-hiroshima-and-nagasaki) on Hiroshima and Nagasaki during World War II, compelling the Japanese to surrender.
-In contrast, soft power is building American libraries in foreign universities, placing American films in foreign theaters, and sending [United States Peace Corps](https://en.wikipedia.org/wiki/Peace_Corps) volunteers to rural communities worldwide, compelling a favorable image of our country abroad.
+Conversely, soft power is building American libraries in foreign universities, placing American films in foreign theaters, and sending [United States Peace Corps](https://en.wikipedia.org/wiki/Peace_Corps) volunteers to rural communities worldwide, compelling a favorable image of our country abroad.

 In other words, hard power is to influence via economic and military violence; soft power is to influence via *attraction.*